Criticism of Christianity: Persecution by Christians

-Anti-clericalism in Nazi Germany
+Christianity in Nazi Germany

 Adolf Hitler's 1920 Nazi Party Platform promoted Positive Christianity—which mixed ideas of racial purity and Nazi ideology with elements of Christianity and removed "Jewish" elements.

 Nazism aimed to transform the subjective consciousness of the German people—their attitudes, values and mentalities—into a single-minded, obedient "national community".
 The Nazis believed they would therefore have to replace class, religious and regional allegiances.
 Under the Gleichschaltung process, Hitler attempted to create a unified Protestant Reich Church from Germany's 28 existing Protestant churches.
 The plan failed, and was resisted by the Confessing Church.
 Persecution of the Catholic Church in Germany followed the Nazi takeover.
 Hitler moved quickly to eliminate political catholicism.
 Amid harassment of the Church, the Reich concordat treaty with the Vatican was signed in 1933, and promised to respect Church autonomy.
 Hitler routinely disregarded the Concordat, closing all Catholic institutions whose functions were not strictly religious.
 Clergy, nuns, and lay leaders were targeted, with thousands of arrests over the ensuing years.

 Hitler was supportive of Christianity in public, yet hostile to it in private.
 Anti-clericalists like Joseph Goebbels and Martin Bormann saw the conflict with the Churches as a priority concern, and anti-church and anti-clerical sentiments were strong among grassroots party activists.
-Hitler was born to a practising Catholic mother and an anticlerical father, but after leaving home Hitler never again attended Mass or received the sacraments.
+Hitler was born to a practising Roman Catholic mother and an anticlerical father, but after leaving home Hitler never again attended Mass or received the sacraments.
 According to biographer Alan Bullock, Hitler retained some regard for the organisational power of Catholicism but held private contempt for its central teachings, which he said, if taken to their conclusion, "would mean the systematic cultivation of the human failure."